upstarter/automata/README.md

  is used to keep the automata focused on actions by providing an external system for all decision making support.
 This significantly reduces the amount of logic/nodes required for an agent and takes the heavy mathematical workload off of action developers.

 ### Requirements

+#### Autonomy is the capacity of agent(s) to achieve a set of coordinated goals by their own means (without human intervention) adapting to environment variations.

+It combines five complementary  aspects:
+  - Perception e.g. interpretation of stimuli, removing ambiguity/vagueness from
+    complex input data and determining relevant information;
+  - Reflection e.g. building/updating a faithful environment run-time model;
+  - Goal management e.g. choosing among possible goals the most appropriate ones for a given configuration of the environment model;
+  - Planning to achieve chosen goals;
+  - Self-adaptation e.g. the ability to adjust behavior through learning and reasoning and to change dynamically the goal management and planning processes.

+Note that the five aspects are orthogonal.
+The first two aspects deal with “understanding” the situation of the environment.
+The third and the forth aspect deal with autonomy of decision.
+Self adaptation ensures adequacy of decisions with respect to the environment situation.

 #### A system is defined as an Autonomous Decentralized System (ADS) if the following 2 properties are satisfied: